9 best leaf blowers in 2026 – as tested by our expert reviewers

 - Short run time on full power

-This leaf blower is simple to put together, just twist and click in the tube and you’re ready to go.
-It’s therefore equally easy to store as the tube comes off quickly and it takes up little room on a shelf.
-There’s only one wide nozzle but this is very effective at both the powerful blasting of wet leaves and more focussed blowing in borders and into piles.
-You feel in control when using this blower and can direct leaves to go wherever you want them too.
+This leaf blower is simple to put together.
+I just twisted and clicked in the tube, and I was ready to go.
+It’s therefore equally easy to store, as the tube comes off quickly, and it takes up little room on a shelf.
+There’s only one wide nozzle, but this is very effective at both the powerful blasting of wet leaves and more focused blowing in borders and into piles.
+I felt in control when using this blower and was able to direct leaves wherever I wanted them to go.
+It has a variable speed control, delivering 100 to 200km/h, and it’s easily adjusted with a dial on the handle.
+I found it simple to scroll up or down as I worked.
+It has a comfortable handle and is well-balanced, but it does feel heavy, noticeably so compared to others in the test, and I felt it would really benefit from a shoulder strap if using it for a prolonged period.

 However, the battery run time is quite short on full power.
-Despite having a run time on a low setting of 35 minutes, on full power the battery only lasted 7 minutes, compared to 12 minutes with the Husqvarna Aspire, which was the shortest in our test.
-It does charge quickly though, taking just 65 minutes to get you up and running again.
-The 36V battery has a charge level indicator on the end to help you see how much charge is left as you work and it's also compatible with all 36V tools in the Bosch cordless range.
+Despite having a run time on a low setting of 35 minutes, on full power, the battery only lasted seven minutes, compared to 12 minutes with the Husqvarna Aspire, so it was the shortest in my tests.
+It does charge quickly, though, taking just 65 minutes to get up and running again.
+The 36V battery has a charge level indicator on the end that helped me see how much charge was left, and it's compatible with all 36V tools in the Bosch cordless range.

-This leaf blower is ideal for the fast clearing of lawns with lots of leaves and we awarded it a BBC Gardeners’ World Magazine Best Buy for performance.
-It has a long lasting brushless motor and feels sturdy and well-made.
-The Bosch Advanced blower came in cardboard packaging with just a little plastic wrapping and comes with a generous three-year warranty.
+This leaf blower is ideal for fast clearing of lawns with lots of leaves.
+It has a long-lasting brushless motor and feels sturdy and well-made.
+The Bosch Advanced blower comes in cardboard packaging with just a little plastic wrapping and comes with a generous three-year warranty.
+Kay Maguire

 Our rating: 4.5 out of 5